 Both the identified causal effects of unemployment and the strong, though most likely endogenous, associations between job separations and well-being measures are important results from the point of view of understanding the transition and the way its aftermath has been perceived.
 The negative implications of unemployment in the initial years of the transition (1989-91) for objective material conditions are most likely reflections of a major skills mismatch on the labour market following the collapse of central planning.
-This is especially evident in the effects on income, for which there is no evidence in relation to unemployment experienced in the years 1992-95.
+This is especially clear in the effects on income, for which there is no evidence in relation to unemployment experienced in the years 1992-95.
 This suggests that the key adjustments on the labour market took place at the very start of the transition.
-The implication of such an interpretation would be that the results we find for the objective measures of material conditions are very specific to Poland and to the context of its socio-economic transition.
+This interpretation would suggest that the causal results we find for the objective measures of material conditions are very specific to Poland and to the context of its socio-economic transition.
 It is worth noting, though, that the magnitude of the income effect of plant closures that we find in this context corresponds to other results of the effects of displacement found in the literature based on US data (for example: Jacobson et al., 1993; Farber, 2011).

-While the negative associations between unemployment and subjective measures of well-being cannot be interpreted as causal, they may be important to the understanding of how the economic transition is perceived by a large proportion of the Polish population.
+While the negative associations between unemployment and subjective measures of well-being cannot be interpreted as causal, they may be important in understanding how the economic transition is perceived by a large proportion of the Polish population.
 Our results suggest that some job separations that we see in the data reflect unobservable individual characteristics and, in this sense, are endogenous with respect to the analysed outcomes.
-At the same time, however, they are a direct consequence of the socio-political change that started in 1989, in the sense that the individuals would have probably kept their jobs had the transition not taken place.
+At the same time, however, they are a direct consequence of the socio-political change that started in 1989, at least in the sense that these individuals would have probably kept their jobs had the transition not taken place.
 Those who lost their jobs for reasons other than plant closures could have been the least-productive employees and thus the first to lay off when it became legally possible to do so.
 In these cases unemployment was a result of individual characteristics but it certainly coincided with the transition.
-It is therefore possible that, in the perception of those who became unemployed, the reform process may take the full blame for the negative implications that unemployment brought with it both in the short and in the long term.
+It is therefore possible that, in the perception of those who were directly affected, the reform process and the specific policy decisions that were made at the time may take the full blame for the negative implications that unemployment brought with it both in the short and in the long term.
 Our results clearly show that those who became unemployed in the early 1990s for reasons other than plant closures are significantly worse off on a number of measures of well-being, and to our knowledge it is the first set of results to show such associations at the individual level.
 Although it is impossible to say how these individuals' circumstances would have looked had the transition not taken place, in our view the results can help in understanding the sources of dissatisfaction with the reform process which still continue to fuel the current socio-political developments.